 This is what Ninja Outreach says about sentences and paragraphs:

 - No sentence should contain more than 20 words

-- No paragraph should contain more than 200 words
+- A paragraph should contain no more than 200 words

 Here’s another formatting tip that will hugely improve the readability of your article:

 Whenever you can, use bullet points.
 They break up the monotony of the paragraph structure and invite the reader to keep reading.